mhtaldmr/socialNetwork/README.md

-# TP.
-Net Week 5
+# Social Network Project

-This project is an example of using RabbitMQ message queuing, Hangfire services and generating reports and emails.
+This project is an example of using RabbitMQ message queuing, Caching with Redis, JWT tokens, Hangfire services and generating reports and emails..
 To be able to make the project Clean Architecture Design has been used.

 ### What I have used so far: